loconomics/loconomics/docs/Contributor Guidelines.md

 ##### Definitions:
 - P1 (The issue will be seen by all users.)
 - P2 (The issue will be seen by most users.)
-- P3 (The issue will be seen by about half of users.)
+- P3 (The issue will be seen by about half of the users.)
 - P4 (The issue will not be seen by most users.
 Usually the issue is a very specific use case or corner case.)

 #### Category Label